 Deeper to Lighter Sleep

 Bruxism in children is part of an arousal response, defined as a sudden change from deeper to lighter sleep or awakening.
 In young adults, more than 80% of sleep bruxism episodes take place during periods of sleep known as stages 1 and 2 non-Rapid-Eye-Movements (REM) sleep, and only 5% to 10% in the REM (deep) stages.
-Many of these episodes lead to a shift in sleep stage, usually toward awakening.
+Many of these episodes lead to a shift in the sleep stage, usually toward awakening.
 Bruxism is prevalent in children who snore or breathe through their mouths.

 One theory suggests there is a relationship between sleep bruxism and upper airway obstruction, causing obstructive sleep apnoea in which the tongue and tissues at the back of the mouth fall backward and block the airway.
 Sleep apnoea can be dangerous.
 It can lead to episodes of awakening throughout the night to having difficulty in breathing, interrupting restful sleep and growth, and depriving the brain of adequate oxygen.